 Mail delivery is attempted from a random address, successful for around 95% of mail.
 Where it cannot deliver it passes the mail back into the queue to retry.
 This may be due to rate limiting, reputation, filter rules or any other reason at the receiver end.
 The delivery is re-attempted from a different IP address until it is successful.
 Where a receiving server indicates that an IP has been blacklisted, this is temporarily removed from the pool for investigation.

 We use some excellent open-source software to power our mail systems.
 As with all our services, CentOS is our Linux of choice.
 Beyond that, the mail queue is stored in a MongoDB database, a Redis instance is used to store session data and cache DNS lookups and ZoneMTA, powered by NodeJS is used to deliver mail.

 We automatically add SPF and DKIM records to your account when it’s setup.
 You can manage these further through your control panel by visiting the ‘Email Deliverability’ section in your control panel.
 These DNS records verify that your email is legitimately coming from your domain, helping to ensure delivery and to help block anyone who many be impersonating you.

 Mail Delivery done right at NetWeaver

-Using this powerful combination of servers and third party services, you can be confident that if it’s possible for your mail to be delivered, it will be!
+Using this powerful combination of servers you can be confident that if it’s possible for your mail to be delivered, it will be!
 Furthermore, this service is included as standard with all of our web hosting accounts.